September 19–23 is National Postdoc Appreciation Week

 The PRAT program is especially interested in ensuring the applicant pool reflects the diversity of the biomedical PhD talent pool, and strongly encourages applications from scientists in groups underrepresented in the biomedical sciences.
 For more information about the program, eligibility, and the NIGMS mission, please visit https://www.nigms.nih.gov/training/pages/prat.aspx.

 NICHD Annual Postbac Seminar Series: Professional Development and Career Exploration

-Currently there are over 100 postbacs conducting clinical and basic science research in our intramural laboratories.
+Currently there are approximately 100 postbacs conducting clinical and basic science research in our intramural laboratories.
 During your one or two years of training here at the NICHD, we want you to have an enriched research experience, while at the same time growing more prepared and excited about your chosen career path.

 This course also focuses on professional development: